selective focus of black plugged router on white table and businessman sitting on sofa

 Switches:

-• Operate at Layer two
+• Operate at Layer 2 of the OSI model

 • Store MAC addresses in a lookup table